Commercial delivery vans in a row.

 How much does commercial auto insurance cost?

-The average premium cost for commercial auto insurance is about $147 per month.
-Your exact cost will depend on a few factors, including your policy limits and the type of coverage you choose.
+The average premium cost for commercial auto insurance is about $245 per month.
+Your exact cost will depend on several factors, including your policy limits, the number of vehicles you own and their value, your employees' driving records, and the type of coverage you choose.

 What do small businesses pay for commercial auto insurance?

-Our figures are sourced from the median cost of policies purchased by TechInsurance customers.
+Our figures are sourced from the median cost of policies purchased by TechInsurance customers from leading business insurance companies.
 The median provides a better estimate of what your business is likely to pay because it excludes outlier high and low premiums.

 The cost you pay for commercial auto insurance depends on your coverage limits.
-Most small business owners opt for commercial auto insurance coverage with $1 million policy limits.
+Most small business owners opt for commercial auto insurance coverage with a $1 million policy limit.

 Businesses with several company cars or that drive frequently should consider higher liability limits, as they're at higher risk for accidents.
 Higher limits cost more, but can provide more compensation in the event of an accident.